sclorg/sclo-ci-tests/README.md

 ##Structure of tests
 ```
+    ├── run.sh      -- main entrypoint to run the tests
     ├── common      -- contains files common for all tests
     ├── collections -- contains tests for all collections
         │